 - Remove all the old ashes.
-Some charcoal grills have ash catchers underneath the bowl, so be sure to check for that too.
-If you don't have an ash catcher, use a garden trowel to scoop out the ashes, then carefully place them into a plastic bag
+If your charcoal grill has an ash catcher underneath the bowl, be sure to empty it, too.
+If your grill doesn’t have an ash catcher, use a garden trowel to scoop out the ashes, and then carefully place them in a plastic bag for disposal

-- Clean grill grates with a spray-on oven cleaner.
+- Clean the grill grates with a spray-on oven cleaner.
 Spray all surfaces heavily with the oven cleaner and leave it on long enough to soften accumulated grease.
-While you're at it, spray the inside of the grill and let it sit
+While you’re at it, spray the inside of the grill and let the cleaner sit

-- While the oven cleaner is doing its job, make a solution of Dawn dish soap and warm water to wash the outside of the grill.
-Use a paper towel to clean the grill's surface, being sure to remove built-up grease and grime from any crevices
+- While the oven cleaner is doing its job, make a solution of Dawn Ultra Dish Soap and warm water to wash the outside of the grill.
+Use a paper towel to clean the grill’s surface, being sure to remove built-up grease and grime from any crevices

 - Rinse all outside surfaces with water

-- When grease has loosened on the grill grates and the inside of the grill, wipe cleaner off with Bounty paper towels
+- When grease has loosened on the grill grates and the inside of the grill, wipe off the cleaner with Bounty Paper Towels

 - Follow by spraying the grates and inside of the grill with a mild detergent and water